Step 1: National government agency or an expert author formally agrees to participate in WorldCP

 Step 2: Identify an appropriate author to draft the WorldCP profile

-Once the participation of a national government agency in WorldCP is confirmed, IFACCA and its partners will get advice on a cultural policy expert to prepare the WorldCP profile.
-Other sources, such as www.connectcp.org, will also be consulted in selecting the author.
-Once the author is identified, IFACCA, with its partners, will communicate with the author and enter into a contractual agreement.
+Once the participation of a national government agency in WorldCP is confirmed, IFACCA and its partners will gather advice on identifying a cultural policy expert to prepare the WorldCP profile..
+Once the author has been identified, IFACCA, with its partners, will communicate with the author and enter into a contractual agreement.
 The agency will also be asked to identify a representative within the administration to be a contact point to provide information to the author in the preparation and updating of the WorldCP country profile.
-In cases where an author is commissioned directly to write a profile, that author or IFACCA or its partners will seek to make contact with the national government agency to obstain information
+In cases where an author is commissioned directly to write a profile, that author or IFACCA or its partners will seek to make contact with the national government agency to obtain information

 Step 3: Professional engagement of the author